Your-Akshat/travelite/README.md

 ## Expense Splitting Made Simple

-### Helps in calculating and diving all your travel expenses in just a click
+### Helps in calculating and dividing all your travel expenses in just a click

 >Technologies Used: HTML, TailwindCSS, JavaScript